epwalsh/obsidian.nvim/README.md

     -- Optional, if you keep notes in a specific subdirectory of your vault. notes_subdir = "notes",

+    daily_notes = {
-    -- Optional, if you keep daily notes in a separate directory. daily_notes = {
+      -- Optional, if you keep daily notes in a separate directory. folder = "notes/dailies",
-      folder = "notes/dailies",
+      -- Optional, if you want to change the date format for daily notes. format_date = function()
+        return os.date("%Y-%m-%d")
+      end,
     },

     -- Optional, completion.